Magic radius of AA bilayer graphene quantum dot: Numerical results

+For ``sharp'' termination, the diffusive scattering makes the spectrum irregular, see Fig.~\ref{fig::spec_numer_main}(a).
+In this case, the (near) coincidence of the layer-symmetric and layer-antisymmetric eigenenergies for certain values of $R$ indicate that this $R$ is a magic radius for a specific doping value.

 The numerical results confirm the existence of the magic radii sequence in the AA-QD.
-Moreover, this feature of the dot is very stable with respect to variation of the boundary condition and is a general property that follows from a specific layer-symmetry of the AA-based systems.
+Moreover, this feature of the dot is very stable with respect to variation of the boundary condition and is a general property that follows from the layer-symmetry of the AA-based systems.